 Step 3: Prepare all Supporting Documents

-Prepare a copy of your passport: Your passport must be valid for at least three months after completion of the training.
-Individuals with passports not valid for three months after the training will not be considered for the course.
-Prepare a scanned copy in PDF (not exceeding 2MB).
+Prepare a copy of your passport: Your passport must be valid for at least three months after 1st November 2018.
+Individuals with passports that do not comply with this requirement will not be considered for the course.
+Prepare a PDF copy of your passport (not exceeding 2MB).

 Prepare your Employer Statement: All applicants must provide an Employer Statement according to the prescribed Nuffic format.
-Your Employer Statement consists of three parts and together this must be uploaded as 1 (one) PDF document (not exceeding 2MB).
-This document will be assessed throughout the application review.
-If your employer statement is not complete, then your application will be discarded.
+Your Employer Statement consists of three parts:

 - Declaration by your employer (Permission to participate)